ganma02/Outlook-VBA/README.md

 # Outlook-VBA
-Some automation scripts using VBA for Outlook
+Some automation scripts used in my work with Outlook and Excel.